ottokafka/dragonballzDownloader/README.md

-To Run the python program
+To Run the python program open up the terminal:

 ```
 python3 dragonBallZ.py